nithis127/Smart_Premium/README.md

 - Records: 200,000
 - Features: 20 customer, lifestyle, financial, and policy attributes
 - Target Variable: Premium Amount
-- [!Note]: This is a synthetic dataset created for educational and project use.
+- Note: This is a synthetic dataset created for educational and project use.

 ### Dataset characteristics: